Inner – directed

 when you feel insignificant and without any inner value

 People of this type are charming, energetic, attractive, and very goal - oriented.
 They are great diplomats and very status-conscious.
 Type Threes are good at achieving goals and following through on the daily tasks which they see as required on the path to their personal success.
 They are incredibly adaptable and very good at developing themselves.
 They are great representatives and have a natural ability to motivate others.
 If they are in harmony with themselves they are the best example of true authenticity.

-People of this type are open and cherish strong values, they are loving and want to have close contact with all human beings.
-The only problem they experience is that they cannot be fully themselves and express who they are - they are afraid that others do not accept them for who they are.
-We already know that a negative evaluation for them equates to not being loved and if others do not love you, no one needs you.
+Achievers are generally open people who cherish strong values.
+They always seek close connection with others.
+The only problem they experience is that they cannot fully express themselves to the world, as they feel afraid that others will not accept them for who they truly are.
+We already know that a negative evaluation for them equates to not being loved; and if others do not love you, no one needs you.

-What other people of your type say about themselves
+What other people of your type say about themselves:

 I always give priority to my work;